 Observations: Inverurie is well served with both bus and rail links to Aberdeen, Inverness and several other towns and villages.
 There are a number of bus stops distributed across the town centre with real time information provided at two of these.
-Overall, survey respondents seemed happy with public transport.
-However there were recurring comments in relation to the need for a public transport hub and the subsequent removal of the bus stops from outside the Town Hall to open up the space for other uses.
+Overall, survey respondents in 2021 seemed generally happy with public transport, although there were recurring comments in relation to the need for a public transport hub and the subsequent removal of the bus stops from outside the Town Hall to open up the space for other uses.
+There has been a reduction in the number of services to Insch, Alford, Aberdeen and the town circular route, but an additional route added to Kintore since last year.